b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Shell Concept and Implementation**

 The work of Grantman (2023) on the origins of the computational kernel and shell is a brilliant, evocative and insightful piece of writing: part social-history, part anthropology of technology, part research assignment with the capstone of an annotated pastiche and mosaic of extracts of primary source material.
-The methodology and its realisation is truly edifying and profoundly humbling.
+Its title: 'What came first, the kernel or the shell?', is play on the venerable English conundrum: 'What came first, the chicken or the egg?', which has its roots in the 'Symposiacs', but Plutarch (ggg), and in translation from the Ancient Greek.
+The methodology and its realisation in the work of Grantman, is truly edifying and profoundly humbling.
 It was sourced as a post on LinkedIn where it was also stated to be cross-posted on Medium.
 I resolved to commend it to archival at the Internet Archive to preserve it for posterity.

 Pouzin (2000), references Pouzin (1965a) and Pouzin (1965b).